clozinski/grok.install/README.md

 grok.install 1.14.1.1
 ===================
-grok.install 1.14.1.1  makes it easy to install grok 1.14.1.
+grok.install  makes it easy to install grok 1.14.1.

-grok.install offers two sample applications.  myapp is a simple Hellow World applicatin.
-IT is a great way to get started.
+grok.install offers two sample applications.  myapp is a simple Hello  World applicatin.
+It is a great way to get started.
 There is also a develop egg, grokwiki, which will help you downt he path of building eggs.

 You might want to jump directiy to the install instructions. https://raw.githubusercontent.com/clozinski/grok.install/master/INSTALL.md